Security Architecture Fit Evaluation

 SAFE answer

 Not another assessment.
-A decision framework.
+An advisory decision-support framework.

 Not another assessment